Who is eligible for aid?

 How much assistance are you providing?

 The amount of financial assistance being provided is based on cost of living and in agreement with our partners and the government.
-In Poland, we are distributing 1420 PLN to eligible individuals, with 1220 PLN more for every additional person in the household (these amounts may vary slightly depending on exchange rates on the day of collection) —up to five members of the household total.
-For now, we’re offering these distributions once per month for two months.
+In Poland, we are distributing PLN 2,840 to eligible individuals, with PLN 2,440 more for every additional person in the household (these amounts may vary slightly depending on exchange rates on the day of collection) – up to five members of the household total.
+For now, we are offering these distributions in one installment.

 How long will I receive assistance?